From 2-d Polyakov Action to the 4-d Pseudo-Conformal Field Theory: THE COVARIANT ACTION OF PCFT

 In fact these two actions are strongly related.
 The appearing gauge tensors $ F_{i\mu \nu }$ are each other duals, because $\ell ^{\lbrack \mu }m^{\nu ]}$ and $n^{[\rho }\overline{m}^{\sigma ]}$ are self-duals (relative to their corresponding metric).
 One of these two actions will be the starting point for the emergence of chromodynamics in the context of PCFT.
 In the hadronic sector, we will see how the $I_{R}$\ action implies field equations, which admit distributional solitons, which could be identified with the quarks\cite {RAG2018b}.

-We saw that the existence of a globally defined LCR-structure is the new (fundamental) mathematical notion, which corresponds to the metric structure of general relativity and the Hilbert space of quantum mechanics.
+We saw that the existence of a globally defined LCR-structure is the new (fundamental) mathematical notion, which corresponds to the metric structure of general relativity.
 In two dimensions all the smooth manifolds are LCR-manifolds, therefore in Polyakov functional integral we simply integrate over all 2-dimensional manifolds.
 But in four dimensions we have to consider only the LCR-manifolds.
 The simple way to impose this restriction is to use the Lagrange multiplier technique to add the following action term with the integrability conditions (\ref{i-7}) on the tetrad

 These Lagrange multipliers make the complete action $I=I_{R}+I_{C}$ self-consistent and the usual quantization techniques may be applied\cite {RAG1992}.
 The action is formally renormalizable\cite{RAG2008a}, because it is dimensionless and metric independent.
 Recall that even the (ordinary Weyl symmetric) conformal action is renormalizable, with the problem being that it contains non-removable negative-norm states, because of its higher order derivatives.
 The path-integral quantization of PCFT is also formulated\cite {RAG2017} as functional summation of open and closed 4-dimensional LCR-manifolds in complete analogy to the summation of 2-dimensional surfaces in string theory\cite{POL}.
 These transition amplitudes of a quantum theory of LCR-manifolds provide (in principle) the self-consistent algorithms for the computation of the physical quantities.